aspnet-contrib/AspNet.Security.OAuth.Providers/README.md

 Links to the latest stable and nightly NuGet packages for each provider, as well as a link to their integration documentation are listed in the table below.

-Documentation for the provider's settings can be found [here](docs/README.md "Provider documentation").
+Documentation for the providers' settings can be found [here](docs/README.md "Provider documentation").

 If a provider you're looking for does not exist, consider making a PR to add one.